digital-fabric/polyphony/README.md

 > number of parts, each forming an individual melody and harmonizing with each
 > other.

-**Note**: Polyphony is designed to work with recent versions of Ruby and supports Linux and MacOS only.
-This software is currently at the alpha stage.
+**Note**: Polyphony is experimental software.
+It is designed to work with recent versions of Ruby (2.5 and newer) and supports Linux and MacOS only.

 ## What is Polyphony